Polarization and multiscale structural balance in signed networks

+In the case of undirected networks considered here we have that $k_{\min} = 3$, since 2-cycles in undirected signed networks are always trivially balanced.
+On the other hand, it should be that $k_{\max} \leq n$, since no cycle can be longer than the number of nodes in a network, but it is not obvious what is the proper exact choice for $k_{\max}$.
+However, any moderately large value will do, since the higher order terms in Eq.~\eqref{eq:W} are quickly killed by the inverse factorial factor.
+In Supplementary Information (SI), Sec.~\ref{app:sec:numerical}, we show that typically $k_{\max} \geq 10$ is enough to get practically error-free results.
+However, to stay on the safe side in all following analyses we always use $k_{\max} = 30$.

-Counts of closed semiwalks are given by the diagonal elements, so the overall counts are given by appropriate matrix traces.
-Thus, to measure structural balance in a signed network one can use the Balance Index~\cite{estradaWalkbasedMeasureBalance2014}, or the ratio of the difference between weighted counts of balanced and unbalanced walks to the count of all walks irrespective of signs:
+Counts of closed walks are given by the diagonal elements, so the overall counts are given by appropriate matrix traces.
+Thus, to measure structural balance in a signed network one can use Balance Index~\cite{estradaWalkbasedMeasureBalance2014}, or the ratio of the difference between weighted counts of balanced ($\mu_+$) and unbalanced ($\mu_-$) closed walks to the weighted count of all closed walks:

 A conceptually simpler measure is Degree of Balance (DoB), proposed already by~\citet{cartwrightStructuralBalanceGeneralization1956}, which represents the proportion of balanced walks: